Frequently Asked Questions

 Care does not replace everyday tools.
 Long-term dose routines, the Medications library, and the Today calendar still handle chronic meds and daily planning.
 Use Care when someone is acutely unwell and you want one focused workspace.

-On the Family plan, you can also add short medication courses (antibiotics, antivirals, etc.) with dose reminders until the course ends—see Short medication courses in Care.
+With Family Care, you can also add short medication courses (antibiotics, antivirals, etc.) with dose reminders until the course ends—see Short medication courses in Care.

 Medication Timer is not medical advice.
 Always follow your clinician’s and pharmacist’s instructions.